alhajee/ckan/doc/theming/best-practices.rst

 ======================================
-Best practices for writing CKAN themes
+Best practices for writing FMLD themes
 ======================================

 .. _don't use c: